louisenje/name-calculator/README.md

 * create a repository on git and copy the link in git
 * clone the file on git using "git clone *link* "

-## Known Bugs
-The application still computes your name despite of not giving your year of birth.
-It still alerts undifined date and akan Name despite ofwrong february dates. the inner.html outputing from th js to index.html refreshes together with the page
 ## Technologies Used
 languages used are HTML CSS and JavaScript.
 You can use a text editor like visual studio code or atom.
 ## Support and contact details